Joshua-Jensen/fs-journal/quizzes/week01.md

 **1.** In the terminal, what is the command `cd` used for?
 <!-- enter you answer in the space below -->
 ```
+cd is used to change the directory you are using in a comand line
 ```

 **2.** In the terminal, what is the command `mkdir` used for?
 <!-- enter you answer in the space below -->
 ```
+mkdir allows you to create a new directtory aka folder in the currently selected directory
 ```

 **3.** What is the `\<html>\</html>` tag in a document?